MustaphaAwwal/TerraformProject/README.md

 `cd TerraformProject`

-3. Change the domain_name variable in the TerraformAss/variable.tf file to your domain nam
+3. Change the domain_name variable in the `TerraformAss/variable.tf` file to your domain nam

+`nano TerraformAss/variable.tf`

 4. Initialize Terraform: